sinbad989/hello-world/README.md

 Hi Humans!
-Anthony here, I have eno idea why im typing this things and words.
+Anthony here, I have no idea why im typing these things and words.
-But I hope to see you soon.
+I hope to see you soon.